 Get together with your friends and family and go caroling at a nursing home or care facility where your loved one spent time.
 Residents at these facilities can be lonely this time of year, and your family's gift of caroling will bring joy as well as honor the memory of your loved one.

 17. Create a New Tree Topper in Honor of Your Loved One

 Purchase a simple star or angel tree topper and decorate it with memories.
 Use pieces of your loved one's clothing, jewelry, and other special items.
 Write a personalized message on the tree topper and place it on top of your tree this year.

-Help younger family members remember the one who is lost by creating a storybook about her life.
-Make a photobook with pictures from throughout the years and tell the story of how your loved one came to be the special person she was.
+Help younger family members remember the one who is lost by creating a storybook about their life.
+Make a photo book with pictures from throughout the years and tell the story of how your loved one came to be the special person she was.
 Give copies of the book to everyone in the family.